Linguisto/hashcode/README.md

-## Google HasCode PHP Framework
+## Google HashCode PHP Framework

 This is a simple solution for Google Hashcode competitors which prefer PHP, especially laravel.
 This framework is based on the [Laravel Zero](https://github.com/laravel-zero/laravel-zero) framework.

- It utilizes the core HasCode operations letting the competitors concentrate on the solution of the problem.
+ It utilizes the core HashCode operations letting the competitors concentrate on the solution of the problem.

 ## Usage